-In their final evaluations of the program, former scholars have credited PNPI with expanding their understanding of federal higher education policy, exposing them to new career paths, and impacting their long-range career goals.
+Former scholars have credited PNPI with expanding their understanding of federal higher education policy, exposing them to new career paths, and impacting their long-range career goals.
 They also credited us with instilling in them greater confidence and a higher level of comfort in professional circles.
-Read more about our summer scholars alumni here.
+Read more about our Summer Scholar alumni here.

 The Summer Scholars contribute to PNPI’s work by: